 Follow Heather on LinkedIn

-Heather is hosting an Ask-Me-Anything (AMA) webinar on Thursday, February 13 at 2pm ET.
-Join her to learn more about community strategy and get advice on how your organization can better use community.
-Bring your questions!
+Heather hosted an Ask-Me-Anything (AMA) webinar in February.
+She answered questions about community strategy and gave advice on how your organization can better use community.

 9. Martha Jack